-Promozione Internazionale Sicilia Mondo (PRISM) is a nonprofit association evoking social, cultural and economic change in people themselves.
+Promozione Internazionale Sicilia Mondo (PRISM) is a non- profit association evoking social, cultural and economic change in people themselves.
 PRISM supports the social, cultural and economic development of the territory in which it operates.
 It acts as a qualified development agent able to monitor and boost in the territory the development policies promoted by local and transnational bodies, in particular by the European Union through structural funds and direct funding programmes managed by the European Commission or its executive agencies.

+Promimpresa SRL is a private company which provides and promotes services for enterprises.
 Promimpresa offers training for employees working for private companies or local authorities.
-Its training offer is aimed at acquiring objectives and professionalization of skills through a specific teaching method. he mission of the company is to support their clients during their path of development, providing qualified assistance and monitoring of all activities.
+Its training offer is aimed at acquiring objectives and professionalization of skills through a specific teaching method, he mission of the company is to support their clients during their path of development, providing qualified assistance and monitoring of all activities.
 Promimpresa provides its services to SMEs, public entities, manufacturing and service companies operating in various fields.